Dark windows: 'Relic' takes long look into creepy familial shadows

 Available Friday on digital platforms.
 Now playing at select drive-in theaters, including the Galaxy Drive-In in Ennis.

 The horror movie formula can be shaken up just by the truth a filmmaker injects in it.
-No matter how many times things go bump in the night or how often the floorboards creak, if the storytellers are steeped in a reality that the audience can identify with and understand, the impact is more memorable.
+No matter how many times things go bump in the night or how often the floorboards creak, if the storytellers produce a work that is steeped in a reality that the audience can identify with and understand, the impact is more memorable.

 The house can be viewed as a metaphor for the mind of its owner.
 As the narrative progresses and the grandmother’s mind slips further away, the house she occupies mirrors the effect.
 The house darkens, hallways close themselves off and evolve into an impossible labyrinth.
 The invitation for the viewer to travel down this rabbit hole is terrifying, but hypnotic.
 The possibility of memories fading away with age is perhaps one of the scariest realities of life, and the director paints this concept with alluring complexity (most notably during the fear-filled conclusion).